MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 This work is part of the MIT Emerging Talent Certificate Program in Computer & Data Science.
 Content is for educational and non-commercial purposes only unless otherwise stated.

+🌀 _Built with curiosity and caffeine by Team Data Decoders_
+🧠 Part of MIT Emerging Talent · _2024 - 2025_